 NATIVE AMERICAN COMMUNITY OUTREACH

 SEI completed a 4-day training and installation class in collaboration with Lakota Solar Enterprise and Trees, Water & People.
-This 4-day training was hosted at the Red Cloud Renewable Energy Center in Pine Ridge, SD (March 25-28).
+This 4-day training was hosted at the Red Cloud Renewable Energy Center in Pine Ridge, South Dakota.
 Northern Cheyenne nation sent folks from their community to this training as part a larger effort to explore sustainable economic solutions to replace fossil fuel development on their lands.
 In addition to this aspect, the World Wildlife Federation, who has been integral in supporting the Northern Cheyenne in their efforts to stop the Otter Creek coal mine, was able to get this effort included in a feature film being made by Avi Lewis regarding global climate change effects on indigenous people around the world and the potential solutions being explored.
 SEI conducted a two day grid-tie class accompanied by two days installing a 1.4kW ground mounted system.
-Students were able to work on all aspects of the installation and were excited to see the system they had built on operating on Thursday afternoon.
-This project was funded through a Putnam Foundation grant.
-SEI also had several volunteers onsite.
-See SEI blog for more information regarding this project.
+Students were able to work on all aspects of the installation.

 Portable PV Power Trailer at Oglala Lakota College